CartoDB/mobile-tile-packager/README.md

 It has two usage modes:

 a) do **SQL query** to the dataset, convert result to mbtiles for given zoom range.
 Suitable for big datasets, for big areas, where number of tiles would be huge.
 Works for single layer map only.
+Typical SQL could be here just `SELECT * FROM your-table`, but you can add your custom filters to it.

 b) **download all tiles** of given map from CARTO Maps API, scraping for given area and zoom range.
 Suitable for limited regions.
 Works for multi-layer maps.